WENSHIHAOO/Microarchitecture-processor/README.md

 # Microarchitecture-processor
 This is a RISC-V 64IM processor.
-It has Super-Scalar, Set-Associative Caches, Branch predictor, and Victim Caches.
+It has Super-Scalar, Set-Associative Caches, Branch predictor, Translation Lookaside Buffer (TLB), and Victim Caches.
 This microarchitecture processor uses a fake operating system to simulate the behavior of the infrastructure to forge the system call request.

 Hardware design process: Conceptual Design --> Behavioral Implementation --> Evaluation --> Structural Implementation --> Layout --> Manufacturing --> Packaging